bendiller/ips-metrics-site/notes.md

-Followed this to get started: https://docs.djangoproject.com/en/2.2/intro/tutorial01/
+Followed this to get started: https://docs.djangoproject.com/en/2.2/intro/tutorial01/ Not all of these need to be run; some of this is pick-and-choose.
+Just intended as a quick reference.

-- Initialize a new Django project:

-  `$ django-admin startproject mysite` (from the directory where all project files should go)
+- Initialize a new Django project: `$ django-admin startproject mysite` (from the directory where all project files should go)

-- Initialize an app within the project:

-  `$ python manage.py startapp polls`
+- Initialize an app within the project: `$ python manage.py startapp polls`

 - Add the app to `INSTALLED_APPS`: